Heading out on vacation? Or maybe traveling with your pet for the holidays?

 But not if you’re patient and do it right.

-Check with your veterinarian and let them know to when, where, and how long your travel will be.
+Check with your veterinarian and let them know when, where, and how long your travel will be, so that they may guide you with preparing your pet.

 Take the time to list all of your questions before arriving to your scheduled appointment.
 This will make the preparation easier for both you and your veterinarian.